PAIR-code/llm-comparator/README.md

 ### Additional Data

-Users can optionally provide additional information to be analyzed in LLM Comparator.
+You can optionally provide additional information to be analyzed in LLM Comparator.

 #### Custom Fields

-If you have additional information about each prompt, it can be displayed as a column in the table and aggregated information is visualized as a chart on the right side of the interface.
+If you have additional information about each prompt, it can be displayed as columns in the table and aggregated information is visualized as charts on the right side of the interface.
 It supports various data types, such as:

 - `number`: Numeric data, visualized as histograms (e.g., word count for prompt,